›› Google Map

 Blaze Color: Purple

 The Cottonwood Trail is a 2.3 mile round trip hike.
 The easy, multi-use trail is accessible from the Massanutten Shelter Parking area.
 In addition, the Primitive Campground has a separate access point to the trail for registered campers.
-The trail passes through a wooded area before you reach the boardwalk loop that circles through a wetland area with vernal pools.
 This quiet corner of the park offers great opportunities for spotting wildlife.
 In springtime, the vernal pools serve as a breeding ground for salamanders, damselflies, frogs and Fairy Shrimp.
 Large Cottonwood trees and wildflowers such as Wild Geranium and Jack-in-the Pulpit can be observed here.
 Several other trails, including Wildcat Ledge, Point and Allen's Mountain, can be accessed from this trail.

 Blaze Color: Dark Blue

 Culler's Trail is a 2.6 mile, easy, multi-use trail.
-Visitors can access the trail from the horse trailer parking area and walking a short distance up the Bear Bottom Loop Trail.
-This trail can also be accessed from the Cabin area, RV campground and near the Bentonville low water bridge at the southwest end of the park.
+Visitors can access the trail from the horse trailer parking area.
+This trail can also be accessed from the Cabin area, RV campground and near the Bentonville bridge at the southwest end of the park.
 This trail winds through a wooded area with a dirt surface before crossing Overnight road.
-The trail continues on with a gravel surface as it passes through fields overlooking the Shenandoah River, offering great views of the Massanutten mountains.
+The trail continues on gravel as it passes through fields overlooking the Shenandoah River, offering great views of the Massanutten mountains.
 As the trail passes an area known as a Shale Barren, many endemic wildflowers can be seen at this location.
 The River, Shale Barrens and Big Oak trails can be directly accessed from Culler's Trail.

 Blaze Color: Orange